Botanical-Memory

 Botanical Memory

-99% Cochineal, with occasional citric drops and vinegar, gum arabic, and sea salt on paper.
+Paintings created mostly with cochineal harvested during the care of the cactus.
+A few citric drops, vinegar, gum arabic, and sea salt on cotton acid-free paper.
 2022-24

 Botanical Memory II.
 41 x 32 cm